 - An accountant to file the last 5 years tax returns that demonstrated lost income

 - A vocational expert to identify how much he could have earned over the course of his working life

 - An expert to identify residual capacity (i.e. He can’t use his right arm to lift more than 10lbs.
 What jobs would be available to him with those restrictions, at his age and education and what he can earn.
 This is how much money he’ll lose over the course of his lifetime)

 Strategy: Identify the weaknesses in the case and fill all gaps.

-Uniquely, Attorney Snow has experience representing insurance companies and because of this he knew what the insurance company was going to look at when they valued the case.
-Diligent preparation and savvy legal technique navigated his client’s case to achieve this extraordinary six-figure outcome (and what would typically be unexpected in such a case by a non-litigator).
+Uniquely, the law firm of Aiken and Aiken, PC has experience representing insurance companies and because of this they knew what the insurance company was going to look at when they valued the case.
+Diligent preparation and savvy legal technique navigated their client’s case to achieve this extraordinary six-figure outcome (and what would typically be unexpected in such a case by a non-litigator).